 According to different studies, and my personal experience, people are more likely to take action at 7th or 8th time.
 If I offer a guide for free download, only a small part of it will download at first.
 And most of them will download it when they see the same on their facebook for 7th or 8th time.

 Good Affiliate marketers always plan “impression distribution” for each action.

-For example, in facebook ads, I can set how many times I want to show my ad to every single person.
-So, for example, if I set 100 impressions per person, every person will see the add 100 times, and then they won’t see it anymore.
+For example, in Facebook ads, I can set how many times I want to show my ad to every single person.
+So, for example, if I set 100 impressions per person, every person will see the ad 100 times, and then they won’t see it anymore.

 Using this metric properly can maximize the conversion, at the same time can reduce the wastage on ad spend.

 When a traffic “clicks” into something, it’s “click.”
-Normally we track clicks on ads, buttons, different call to action, website links, etc.
+Normally we track clicks on ads, buttons, different calls to action, website links, etc.